-RBTC-1580 Cooperative Education-Robotics Technology (1-39-5) Career related activities encountered in the student's area of specialization are offered through a cooperative agreement be-
+RBTC-1580 Cooperative Education-Robotics Technology (1-39-5) Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
+Under supervision of the college and the employer, the student combines classroom learning with work experience.
+Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
+This course may be repeated if topics and learning outcomes vary.

-RBTC-2339 Robot Programming and Diagnostic (1-4-3) A course in the programming of industrial robots, the development of programming techniques, and the diagnosis of faults in systems
+RBTC-2339 Robot Programming and Diagnostic (1-4-3) A course in the programming of industrial robots, the development of programming techniques, and the diagnosis of faults in systems.